 With files from Jori Negin-Shecter

-That’s all the tech news that’s trending right now, welcome to Hashtag Trending!
-It’s Tuesday, December 7, and I’m your host, Tom Li.
+It’s all the biz/tech news that’s popular right now.
+Welcome to Hashtag Trending!
+It’s Tuesday, June 29 and I’m your host Alex Coop.

 That’s all the tech news that’s trending right now.
 Hashtag Trending is a part of the ITWC Podcast network.
 Add us to your Alexa Flash Briefing or your Google Home daily briefing.
 Make sure to sign up for our Daily IT Wire Newsletter to get all the news that matters directly in your inbox every day.
-If you have a suggestion or tip, please drop us a line in the comments or via email.
-Thanks for listening, I’m Tom Li.
+Also, catch the next episode of Hashtag Tendances, our weekly Hashtag Trending episode in French, which drops every Friday at 3 pm.
+Thanks for listening.